CraftTweaker/CraftTweaker/ISSUE_TEMPLATE.md

 #### Intro:
 Please note, you will be treated exactly like any other person who submits a bug report, saying this, if you decide to delete this template entirely, your issue will be closed.
-If you do not provide relevant information when reporting an issue (for example having a script issue and not providing the scripts or the minetweaker.log file) this issue will be closed. you may now delete this section and continue on with the report.
+If you do not provide relevant information when reporting an issue (for example having a script issue and not providing the scripts or the crafttweaker.log file) this issue will be closed. you may now delete this section and continue on with the report.

 #### Issue Description: